-Lead author Dr Sebastiaan van de Velde, of the Vrije Universiteit Brussel, explained: “The critical factor was to realise that the biggest changes happen at the lowest levels of animal activity.
+Lead author Dr. Sebastiaan van de Velde, of the Vrije Universiteit Brussel, explained: “The critical factor was to realize that the biggest changes happen at the lowest levels of animal activity.
 This meant that the first bioturbators had a massive impact.”

-“We knew that warming occurred at this point in Earth history, but did not realise it could be driven by animals.”
+“We knew that warming occurred at this point in Earth history, but did not realize it could be driven by animals.”

 This process made conditions worse for these animals, which possibly contributed to a number of mass extinction events during the first 100 million years of animal evolution.